Laboratory Animal Science MLAS

 The Graduate School of Biomedical Sciences and Professional Studies offers the Master of Laboratory Animal Science (MLAS) degree.
 The MLAS program is designed for individuals who have a bachelor’s degree in animal science or a related field and are seeking advanced career positions in laboratory animal science and laboratory animal facility management.
 Alternatively, the MLAS degree is a powerful means to enhance students' credentials for admission to veterinary medical school.

 The MLAS program is a full-time, two-year program that begins in August of each year.
-The first two years of the program consists primarily of classroom instruction, while the last semester is reserved for experiential learning.
+The first two years of the program consist primarily of classroom instruction, while the last semester is reserved for experiential learning.
 The program is flexible for traditional and nontraditional students alike due to the availability of evening courses.

 Available Online

 For individuals who are currently working in the laboratory animal science field, the MLAS program is available 100% online.
-Students can work full-time while completing the program part-time (6 semesters).
+Students can work full time while completing the program part-time (6 semesters).
 The majority of courses are completely asynchronous, thus allowing maximum flexibility for the working professional.
 Please review our website for specific details about the online program.

 Curriculum